 In developing the Regional Transmission Expansion Plan (RTEP), PJM annually performs comprehensive power flow, short circuit and stability analyses.
 These assess the impacts of forecasted firm loads, firm imports from and exports to neighboring systems, existing generation and transmission assets, and anticipated new generation and transmission facilities.
 PJM conducts a comprehensive assessment of the ability of the PJM system to meet all applicable reliability planning criteria.

-View baseline cases - sign in required
+View baseline cases - requires additional access

 A key component of PJM’s RTEP process is the assessment of queued generation interconnection requests and the development of transmission upgrade plans to resolve reliability criteria violations.
 This interconnection assessment ensures the initial deliverability of the respective request.
 Thereafter, the PJM RTEP process annually completes studies that reveal any transmission expansion upgrades needed to ensure the ongoing deliverability of all generators within PJM.

 View specific PJM New Service Request input files - requires additional access

 Multiregional Modeling Working Group Cases